sgvlug/website/content/pages/about.md

 Meetings
 --------

 We typically meet at [Dupars](http://www.dupars.net/Store/locations/) in Pasadena on the 2nd Thursday of the month.
 Occasionally we meet at the [OpenX](http://openx.com/) headquarters.
+Meeting notices are generally posted to Meetup first and then published on the website.
 Please see the latest announcement on our website or our [Meetup group](http://www.meetup.com/SGVTech) for each month's meeting location.